Certora/Documentation/docs/prover/techniques/index.md

 There is an internal heuristic deciding which branching nodes to pick for each single splitting step.

-The following pseudo-code illustrates how Certora prover applies the single splitting in a recursive fashion.
+The following pseudo-code illustrates how Certora Prover applies the single splitting in a recursive fashion.

 ```{code-block}